fidg1t/fidg1t/README.md

 ## About Me

-My name is Nicholas Brennan, and I'm an aspiring game and software developer.
-Most of my current experience and knowledge in programming is in C and C++.
-I grew up playing source games like Half-Life 2 and Portal and have a love for the source engine and Valve as a whole.
+My name is Nicholas Brennan, I'm a video game programmer and software engineer.
+I am currently studying at DigiPen: Institute of Technology and have already created two video games on a custom engine, along with developing a third currently.
+You can find the download to these games on my website [here](https://www.nicholasbrennan.dev/).

 ## Projects